 It’s important to be clear on what you intend to use a VoIP system for and ensure that any solution you consider can meet those requirements.
 Along with the advantages already discussed, VoIP solutions offer a wide range of features that can help boost your team's efficiency and increase customer satisfaction.

 With traditional phone systems, you know nothing about the person on the other end of the phone.
 SnapCall’s VoIP solution enables you to see valuable customer data and insights into their customer journey before you even pick up the phone, including their name, email address, shopping cart contents, location, ticket history, and even customer intent.

 A VoIP system means you can be more strategic with your communication.
 Rather than having a phone number that can be rung by anyone at any time, SnapCall lets you segment your users so they only see the option to use the service when there’s an agent available — meaning your customers won’t be waiting for hours on hold.
 You can even prioritize your work by enabling voice calls for selected personas, high-value transactions, or customers with complex queries.

 If you want to improve your phone support, you have to be able to analyze your calls and identify potential areas of improvement.
 With a VoIP system, it’s easier to see data associated with your calls.
 For example, SnapCall allows you to visualize your call history, see what devices your customers use, review customer feedback and assess your team’s performance.

 VoIP technology is increasing in popularity, and for good reason.
 By using digital, businesses can cut costs while having greater flexibility—perfect for both office-based and remote teams.
 Along with these benefits, VoIP solutions like SnapCall also come with features that can transform your business, from access to more customer data and improved analytics.

 Interested in upgrading to a VoIP platform?
 SnapCall is the ideal VoIP solution for sales and support teams, with plenty of features that can level up your phone service.
-Get started with a free 14-day trial today.
+Book a demo with us today.